matedon/chrome_google_drive_print_folder/README.md

 # gDrivePrint
 ### Google Drive Print Folder

-This extension is good for:
+This Google Chrome Extension is good for:
 * Open more documents at once in a Google Drive Folder
 * Invoke Print dialog on all opened tabs